linker3000/GALBinaryTo7Seg/README.md

 * For correct operation, GND on this circuit needs to be connected to GND on the circuit/board where the bus is being monitored.
 * The board connector includes a 5V line and jumper to allow it to be powered from the circuit/board where the bus is being monitored.
 ONLY use one 5V power source (hence the jumper).

-**Optional extra - 74LS373**
+**Optional extra - 74x373**

-If you feed the 8-bit input to the GAL through a 74LS373 8-bit latch, this chip will free-run (no clock needed), but will freeze its output when pin 11 ('C') is taken low - so you can use this as a trigger to halt the display if you need to check a value at a specific time.
+If you feed the 8-bit input to the GAL through a 74LS373/74F373 TTL 8-bit latch, this chip will free-run (no clock needed), but will freeze its output when pin 11 ('C') is taken low - so you can use this as a trigger to halt the display if you need to check a value at a specific time.

 **Schematic:**